Do you know what a digital marketing funnel is? Or how you can set up one to measure your digital marketing goals and customer purchase journeys?

 If you are familiar with a traditional marketing funnel, you’d have no problems working with a digital marketing funnel.

 Like the former, a digital marketing funnel helps you to analyse how well your customer conversion process is performing.
 From awareness to perception to engagement to conversion to advocacy.
+It also traces your customer’s buying journey and maps them alone each step of the way.

 Here’s how such a funnel could possibly look like, complete with various content types that may work.